The-Politico/gootenberg/docs/drive.ls.md

 # drive.ls(id)

-Get the comments for a Google Drive file.
+Get all the files in a Drive directory

 - `id` `<String>`: The Id for a Google Drive folder (see [here](../README.md#usage))